<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Security Signs

 Another part of job site security is to ensure employees are doing what they are supposed to do and are only where they are supposed to be.
 Use job site security signs to remind your employees, and sub-contractor employees, about security and the steps they need to be taking to ensure job site security.
 Use signs to identify restricted and dangerous areas.
 Signs can also be used to mark off specific project work areas and identify pathways to and from work areas.
+Consider utilizing outdoor labels to enhance visibility and durability of signage in outdoor environments.

-Any person coming into the job site from the outside is a security threat.
-Develop a system to verify the identity of people who deliver packages, materials, and equipment.
-For example, require at least three forms of identification, such as: a driver's license, a company ID card that has a photograph, and a credit card.
-If there is any doubt, call the person's company to verify employment.
-Use custom signs to direct deliveries and visitors to specific areas, such as checking in with security when they arrive.
+as checking in with security when they arrive.
 As the job progresses you may want to direct different types of deliveries to different areas.
-This can be done with large custom signs made using your DuraLabel printer.
+This can be done with large custom signs made using your DuraLabel Kodiak Max industrial label and sign printer.
 Don't just use a single sign to point in the general direction, use a series of signs that mark the path you want deliveries and visitors to follow.

-Large Job Site Signs
+Large Job Site Signs for Visual Factories

 In a constantly changing, sometimes noisy environment in which workers come and go, and where multiple languages may be spoken, visual communication is important.
-That's why job site signs are important
+That's why job site signs are important.

 Job site signs are more than signs to identify your company as the contractor doing the work.
-On large job sites signs provide a means of visually communicating important information.
+On large job sites, signs provide a means of visually communicating important information.

-• Job site signs warn employees, sub-contractors, vendors and visitors about hazards on the job site.
+• Job site signs warn employees, sub-contractors, vendors, and visitors about hazards on the job site.

 • Job site signs enhance security, identify restricted areas, and direct people and vehicles to follow approved paths.

-• Job site signs identify equipment, tools, materials, storage areas, work areas and offices.
+• Job site signs identify equipment, tools, materials, storage areas, work areas, and offices.

-• Job site signs help ensure compliance with OSHA, EPA, NFPA and other federal, state and local regulatory agencies.
+• Job site signs help ensure compliance with OSHA, EPA, NFPA, and other federal, state, and local regulatory agencies.

-• DuraLabel job site signs can be printed in multiple languages and using both standard and custom pictograms, symbols and messages.
+• DuraLabel job site signs can be printed in multiple languages and using both standard and custom pictograms, symbols, and messages.